Ulf Mark Schneider

-Ulf Mark Schneider (born 9 September 1965) is a German-American businessman, and the CEO of Nestlé.
-He is the former CEO of the healthcare group Fresenius SE.
+Ulf Mark Schneider (born 9 September 1965) is a German-American businessman.
+He was CEO of Nestlé from 2017 to August 2024, and before that, CEO of the healthcare group Fresenius SE.

 Early life

 Schneider was born and raised in Neuwied, Germany.
 He became a U.S. citizen in 2003.
 He holds a doctorate in economics from the University of St. Gallen, Switzerland, and an MBA from Harvard Business School.

 Career

 Schneider was group finance director for Gehe UK plc, a pharmaceutical wholesale and retail distributor, in Coventry, England.
-Schneider held several senior executive positions starting in 1989 with Gehe's majority shareholder, Franz Haniel & Cie.
-GmbH, a diversified German industrial company.
+Schneider held several senior executive positions starting in 1989 with Gehe's majority shareholder, Franz Haniel & Cie., a diversified German industrial company.

 Schneider joined Fresenius in November 2001, when he was appointed chief financial officer of Fresenius Medical Care.
-From May 2003 until June 2016 he served as CEO of the parent company Fresenius.
-Under Schneider's leadership of Fresenius, the number of employees more than tripled, revenue quadrupled and net income increased twelvefold.
-While Schneider was CEO, Fresenius also carried out a number of major strategic acquisitions: the private hospital chain HELIOS Kliniken in 2005; US dialysis provider Renal Care Group, in 2006; US pharmaceutical company APP Pharmaceuticals, in 2008; Liberty Dialysis, another major dialysis provider in the US, in 2011; and, in 2014, the purchase of 41 hospitals from Rhön-Klinikum, through which HELIOS became the largest private hospital operator in Germany.
+From May 2003 until June 2016 he was CEO of the parent company Fresenius.